 Where Can You Find Free Scrap?

-We have heard for years about scrappers never paying for their scrap and they only pick up things that are free…well, wouldn’t that be just peachy to know really quick!
-They say that there is more than one way to skin a cat, and there should be more than one way to scrap some metal, and there certainly seems to be after talking and listening to so many scrappers over the years.
+We have heard for years about scrappers never paying for their scrap and only pick-up things that are free…well, wouldn’t it be just peachy to know really quick?
+They say there is more than one way to skin a cat, and there should be more than one way to scrap some metal, and there certainly seems to be after talking and listening to so many scrappers over the years.

 Top Ways To Find Free Scrap Metal: